Alex-2030/Autonomous-car-parking/README.md

    avrdude -c usbasp -p m32 -U flash:w:Auto_Car_Parking.hex:i
    ```
    *(Note: `-c usbasp` specifies the programmer type, and `-p m32` specifies the Atmega32.
 Adjust these if your hardware is different).*
+---

+## Note

+This repository is part of an academic embedded systems project combining AVR programming, Flutter applications, and autonomous car control.